Sudbury to Hudson Transmission Reliability Project

 - Route length: 9 miles

-- Line location: Sudbury, Marlborough, Stow and Hudson, MA
+- Line location: Hudson, Marlborough, Stow and Sudbury, Mass.

 - Line voltage: 115,000-volt (115-kV) transmission line

-- Siting review by: Massachusetts Energy Facilities Siting Board (EFSB)
+- Siting reviewed by: Massachusetts Energy Facilities Siting Board (EFSB)

 Estimated Timetable (subject to change):

-- Start of construction (pending all necessary approvals): 2018
+- Start of construction (pending all necessary approvals): Spring 2021

 MASSACHUSETTS ENERGY FACILITIES SITING BOARD (EFSB)